Samata1695/Applinces-Energy-Prediction-ML-Regression/README.md

 <h2> :book: Data Summery</h2>
 The dataset collected contain various information regarding features by which energy is being used.
 The features incorporated by temperature, humidity, wind speed, pressure, etc. Our main target is to analyze the data and predict the energy consumed by the house using the given dataset.
 For the same, we need to develop a supervised machine learning model based on regression approach.
 Illustration of the some major feature contained is given below:

-1.	date: time: given date time month and day
+*	date: time: given date time month and day
-2.	lights : energy used by lights in Wh
+*	lights : energy used by lights in Wh
-3. T1 : Temperature given in kitchen area, in Celsius
+*	T1 : Temperature given in kitchen area, in Celsius
-4. T2 : Temperature given in living room area, in Celsius
+*	T2 : Temperature given in living room area, in Celsius
-5. T3 : Temperature mentioned in laundry room area
+*	T3 : Temperature mentioned in laundry room area
-6. T4 : Temperature of office room, given in Celsius
+*	T4 : Temperature of office room, given in Celsius
-7. T5 : Temperature recorded in  bathroom area, in Celsius
+*	T5 : Temperature recorded in  bathroom area, in Celsius
-8. T6 : Temperature given outside the building area particularly (north side), in Celsius
+*	T6 : Temperature given outside the building area particularly (north side), in Celsius
-9. T7 : Temperature provided in ironing room, in Celsius
+*	T7 : Temperature provided in ironing room, in Celsius
-10. T8 : Temperature in teenager room 2, in Celsius
+*	T8 : Temperature in teenager room 2, in Celsius
-11. T9 : Temperature in parents’ room, in Celsius
+*	T9 : Temperature in parents’ room, in Celsius
-12. T_out : Outside temperature (from Chievres weather station), in °C
+*	T_out : Outside temperature (from Chievres weather station), in °C
-13. Tdewpoint : (from Chievres weather station),
+*	Tdewpoint : (from Chievres weather station),
-14. RH_1 : Kitchen area Humidity %
+*	RH_1 : Kitchen area Humidity %
-15. RH_2 : Living room area Humidity, in %
+*	RH_2 : Living room area Humidity, in %
-16. RH_3 : Laundry room area Humidity, in %
+*	RH_3 : Laundry room area Humidity, in %
-17. RH_4 : Office room Humidity, in %
+*	RH_4 : Office room Humidity, in %
-18. RH_5 : Bathroom area Humidity, in %
+*	RH_5 : Bathroom area Humidity, in %
-19. RH_6 :Outside the building Humidity (north side), in %
+*	RH_6 :Outside the building Humidity (north side), in %
-20. RH_7 : Ironing room Humidity, in %
+*	RH_7 : Ironing room Humidity, in %
-21. RH_8 : Teenager room 2  Humidity, in %
+*	RH_8 : Teenager room 2  Humidity, in %
-22. RH_9 : Parents’ room Humidity, in %
+*	RH_9 : Parents’ room Humidity, in %
-23. RH_out :Outside Humidity (from Chievres weather station), in %
+*	RH_out :Outside Humidity (from Chievres weather station), in %
-24. Pressure : (from Chievres weather station), in mm Hg
+*	Pressure : (from Chievres weather station), in mm Hg
-25. Wind speed: (from Chievres weather station), in m/s
+*	Wind speed: (from Chievres weather station), in m/s
-26. Visibility :(from Chievres weather station), in km
+*	Visibility :(from Chievres weather station), in km
-27. Rv1 :Random variable 1, non-dimensional[1]
+*	Rv1 :Random variable 1, non-dimensional[1]
-28. Rv2 :Random variable 2, non-dimensional[1]
+*	Rv2 :Random variable 2, non-dimensional[1]
-29. Appliances : Total energy used by appliances, in Wh[1]
+*	Appliances : Total energy used by appliances, in Wh[1]

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)

 # :book:Training Process:

 We have used following 5 regression techniques to train the data:

-1] LASSO Regression:
+**1] LASSO Regression:**
 It is the regression which uses the shrinkage technique.
 Which means data values will be shrunk towards the central point.
 The Lasso regression is very useful when data parameters are few.
 The acronym “LASSO” stands for Least Absolute Shrinkage and Selection Operator.
 Lasso solutions are quadratic programming problems, which are best solved with software (like Matlab).

-2] RIDGE Regression:
+**2] RIDGE Regression:**
 This regression method is mainly used when data having multi-collinearity.
 The method performs L2 regularization .
 Whenever multi-collnearity problem occurs, least-square are unbiased and variance are large.
 Because of it predicted value being far away from the actual values.

-3] Random Forest:
+**3] Random Forest:**
 Random Forest Regression method is a supervised learning algorithm which uses ensemble learning method for regression technique.
 Ensemble learning method is nothing but a technique which combines predictions from various machine learning algorithms to prepare a more accurate prediction as compare to the single model.

-4] Gradient Boosting Classifier:
+**4] Gradient Boosting Classifier:**
 This regression technique calculates the difference between the current predicted value and well known correct target value.
 This residual is then added to the existing model and this pushes the model towards correct values.
 To improve the performance of the model we can repeat the process again and again.

-5] ExtraTree-regressor:
+**5] ExtraTree-regressor:**
 It is a type of ensemble learning technique of regression that adds the results of different de-correlated decision trees which are similar to Random Forest Classifier.
 Extra Tree can also achieve a good or better prediction than the random forest.

 # :book:Steps involved:
 The full code for this article can be found here.
 It is implemented in Python and uses various clustering algorithms.
 Below is a short description of the general approach I used:

-1] Data Cleansing and Preprocessing:
+**1] Data Cleansing and Preprocessing:**
 It checks whether our data contains any missing value is there or not, then it will replace it with the zero.
 There are no such columns present in the database and hence no need of this operation.

-2] Exploratory data analysis:
+**2] Exploratory data analysis:**
 Here, we wish to gain important statistical insights from our data and analyze the distribution of various attributes, correlations between attributes and target variables, and important quotas and proportions of categorical attributes.

-3]Train and testing procedure pipeline:
+**3]Train and testing procedure pipeline:**
 Following methodology has been followed to train and test the model.

-•Storing of all the algorithm’s present in a list and then  Iterate over the list
+* Storing of all the algorithm’s present in a list and then  Iterate over the list

-•The regressor’s random_state was initialized.
+* The regressor’s random_state was initialized.

-•The regressor was design to fit on the test as well as training data
+* The regressor was design to fit on the test as well as training data

-•The properties of the regressor , Name, timining and score for training and testing set will be stored in a dictionary variable as key-value pairs.
+* The properties of the regressor , Name, timining and score for training and testing set will be stored in a dictionary variable as key-value pairs.

 # :book: Conclusion